in4k/in4k.github.io/wiki/sound-coding.markdown

 layout: "wiki-page"
 ---

-Coding sound can be fun!
-Here are some specific resources:
+No demo is complete without sound!
+Here are some specific resources and tools to help you add sound to your 1k, 4k or 8k demo:

 # Tools